Thomas V. Girardi Professor of Consumer Protection Law

 Before entering academia full time, Hayden was a litigation associate in the downtown Los Angeles office of Paul, Hastings, Janofsky & Walker, and in the Westwood firm of Boren, Sloan & Rosen.

-Hayden has authored or co-authored a four-volume torts treatise, The Law of Torts; a one-volume Hornbooks on Torts; several editions of four different casebooks in torts and legal ethics; and a variety of law review articles.
+Hayden has authored or co-authored a four-volume torts treatise, The Law of Torts; a one-volume Hornbook on Torts; several editions of four different casebooks in torts and legal ethics; and a variety of law review articles.

 Born and raised in Arkansas, Hayden earned his B.A. cum laude with distinction in American Studies from Yale University, and his J.D.
 Order of the Coif from UCLA Law School.
 After graduation, he clerked for the Honorable Dorothy W. Nelson of the United States Court of Appeals for the Ninth Circuit, and for the Honorable J. Spencer Letts of the United States District Court for the Central District of California.

 Hayden is admitted to practice before all courts in California, the United States Supreme Court, the United States Court of Appeals for the Ninth Circuit, and the United States District Court for the Central District of California.
 He was elected to membership in the American Law Institute in 1998.
+He currently serves as the only law professor on the California Judicial Council's Advisory Committee on Civil Jury Instructions.

 - Member, American Law Institute (elected 1998)